checkly/docs.checklyhq.com/site/content/docs/heartbeat-checks/_index.md

 cli: true
 ---

-This guide gives you all the info needed to get started with Checkly Heartbeat checks.
+This guide gives you all the info needed to get started with Checkly heartbeat checks.
 {{< info >}}
 Heartbeat checks are available on our [Team and Enterprise plans](https://www.checklyhq.com/pricing#features).
 {{< /info >}}

-## What is a Heartbeat check?
+## What is a heartbeat check?

 A heartbeat check is a passive check type that expects pings from an external source, such as a scheduled job on a server, at a defined interval.
 A ping is an HTTP request to a given endpoint URL.
 When a ping is not received on time, the check will trigger any configured alerts.

 Use heartbeat checks to monitor backup jobs, data imports, and other recurring jobs or scripts.

-Here is an example of how to have a Heroku job send a ping to a Checkly Heartbeat check.
+Here is an example of how to have a Heroku job send a ping to a Checkly heartbeat check.
 {{< tabs "Heroku example" >}}
 {{< tab "BASH" >}}
 ```BASH